- Search The Registry

 - Creating Support

 Charles Gordone was born on this date in 1925.
-He was an African American playwright, director, actor, and educator.
+He was a Black playwright, director, actor, and educator.

 Born Charles Edward Fleming in Cleveland, OH, he was the son of William Fleming and Camille Morgan Fleming.
-With a racial heritage of black, Native American, and white, Gordone said of himself that he descended from "three races and five nationalities.”
-He grew up in Elkhart, IND, with two brothers, Stanley and Jack.
-In 1930, his mother married William L. Gordone and they had a daughter, Leah Geraldine.
+With a racial heritage of African, Native American, and white-American, Gordone said he descended from "three races and five nationalities.”
+He grew up in Elkhart, Indiana, with two brothers, Stanley and Jack.
+In 1930, his mother married William L. Gordone, and they had a daughter, Leah Geraldine.

-In 1962, he co-founded the Committee for the Employment of Negro Performers and worked with the Ensemble Studio Theatre, Actors Studio.
+In 1962, he co-founded the Committee for the Employment of Negro Performers and worked with the Ensemble Studio Theatre Actors Studio.
 In 1967, he worked at the Commission of Civil Disorders.
-He was also an instructor at Cell Block Theatre and Bordentown Detention Center in New Jersey from 1977 to 1978, and served as judge for Missouri Arts Council Playwriting Competition.
+In 1970 he became the first Black playwright to win a Pulitzer Prize for Drama.
+This was for the play 'No Place to Be Somebody.'
+He was also an instructor at Cell Block Theatre and Bordentown Detention Center in New Jersey from 1977 to 1978 and served as a judge for the Missouri Arts Council Playwriting Competition.

-From 1978 to 1979, he was an instructor for the New School for Social Research, New York City.
+From 1978 to 1979, he was an instructor for the New School for Social Research in New York City.
 He said that acting as the valet in the play “The Blacks” changed his life, and this was when he began to write “No Place to Be Somebody.”
-This play later gave Gordone his moment in the sun in the late 1960s.
-Much of the materials for the play came from his own experience working in a tavern after he first came to New York.
+Much of the play's materials came from his experience working in a tavern after he first came to New York.
 Initially staged off-Broadway, it struck a chord with audiences and critics for its actors' vivid characterizations of vibrant characters whose lives intersect in a New York City bar.
-Compared by a number of critics to the works of Eugene O'Neill, the story centers on a saloonkeeper and pimp named Johnny Williams who tries to take over neighborhood rackets from the local syndicate.
+Compared by several critics to the works of Eugene O'Neill, the story centers on a saloon keeper and pimp named Johnny Williams who tries to take over neighborhood rackets from the local syndicate.

 During the last two decades of his life, Gordone directed plays and lectured in community theaters around the country.
-In the late 1980s, he voiced his opinion that minority actors should have more of a presence in realistic American plays.
-As a director, he cast Hispanic actors as migrant laborers in a production of “Of Mice and Men” and a Creole actor in “A Streetcar Named Desire.”
+In the late 1980s, he voiced his opinion that minority actors should have more presence in realistic American plays.
+As a director, he cast Hispanic actors as migrant laborers in the production of “Of Mice and Men” and a Creole actor in “A Streetcar Named Desire.”

-The first African American to win a Pulitzer Prize for Drama, Gordone devoted much of his professional life to the pursuit of multi-racial American theater and racial unity.
-He earned many other awards and honors such as the Obie Award, Best Actor ("Of Mice and Men," 1953), Los Angeles Critics' Circle Award, Drama Desk Award for “No Place to Be Somebody,” and the Vernon Rice Award in 1970.
+The first Black to win a Pulitzer Prize for Drama, Gordone devoted much of his professional life to pursuing multi-racial American theater and racial unity.
+He earned many other awards and honors, such as the Obie Award, Best Actor ("Of Mice and Men," 1953), Los Angeles Critics' Circle Award, Drama Desk Award for “No Place to Be Somebody,” and the Vernon Rice Award in 1970.

 Gordone began a nine-year teaching association with Texas A&M University in 1986.
-Known for his flamboyant wearing apparel he remained a dramatic figure on the theater scene until his death on November 13, 1995, in College Station, Texas, of cancer.
+Known for his flamboyant wearing apparel, he remained a dramatic figure on the theater scene until his death of cancer on November 13, 1995, in College Station, Texas.